Stay Safe and Healthy

 The most significant closures affecting the A.T. are listed below; visit the following page for a complete state-by-state list of land management agency and event closures.

-Quarantines are currently in place for some or most visitors to New Jersey, New York, Connecticut, Vermont, New Hampshire, and Maine.
+Quarantines or other travel restrictions or recommendations are currently in place for some or most visitors to Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.
 See state by state list for details.